PyO3/pyo3/guide/src/class.md

 Most Python objects do not offer exclusive (`&mut`) access (see the [section on Python's memory model](./python-from-rust.md#pythons-memory-model)).
 However, Rust structs wrapped as Python objects (called `pyclass` types) often *do* need `&mut` access.
 However, the Rust borrow checker cannot reason about `&mut` references once an object's ownership has been passed to the Python interpreter.

-To solve this, PyO3 does borrow checking at runtime using with a scheme very similar to `std::cell::RefCell<T>`.
+To solve this, PyO3 does borrow checking at runtime using a scheme very similar to `std::cell::RefCell<T>`.
 This is known as [interior mutability](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html).

 Users who are familiar with `RefCell<T>` can use `Py<T>` and `Bound<'py, T>` just like `RefCell<T>`.